-A review of the policy has been undertaken by staff and there are no changes in the policy from the previous financial year.
-This policy reinforces the responsibilities of officers with regards to procurement, environmental protection commitment and distinguishes medium-sized and large-sized contracts.
-The Procurement Policy is presented for adoption and will be utilised by all staff that are responsible for purchasing goods and services.
+A review of the policy has been undertaken by staff and the changes in the policy have been highlighted for easy identification.
+These changes have been included to reinforce the responsibilities of officers with regards to procurement, strengthen environmental protection commitment and distinguish medium-sized and large-sized contracts.

+The Procurement Policy is presented for adoption and will be utilised by all staff who are responsible for purchasing goods and services.